johners97/docs/README.md

 This documentation is organized into a series of phases that progressively build upon the openaps development tools towards a working OpenAPS system.
-The phases are as follows:
+The phases are as follows, you will have to read through these several times:

 * **Phase 0: General Setup**<br>
 Get the equipment you need; record baseline data, configure your hardware, install software, and become familiar with the openaps environment